Aeroluna/LunaCoopMod/README.md

 For some reason, Predictive Blink would autocast once and then kinda just chill out for a while, now they will use up all charges when taking damage.

-- Added warp-out animation when legion calldowns expire.
+- Added a warp-out animation when legion calldowns expire.

 No more watching all your Void Rays explode horribly at the end of their timed life.